About the Program

 Residency training includes clinical laboratory animal medicine, laboratory animal resources and facilities management, comparative and diagnostic pathology, and methods and practice of biomedical research.
-Residents are centered in the TAMU Comparative Medicine Program and rotate through the Texas A&M Health Science Center animal facilities.
-Clinical rotations are also possible at Texas Medical Center facilities in Houston and University of Texas MD Anderson Cancer Center facilities in Houston, Smithville, and Bastrop.
+Residents are centered in the Texas A&M Comparative Medicine Program and rotate through the Texas A&M Health Science Center animal facilities.
+Clinical rotations are also possible at Texas Medical Center facilities in Houston and The University of Texas MD Anderson Cancer Center facilities in Houston, Smithville, and Bastrop.

 Texas A&M University is an Equal Opportunity Educator and Employer committed to excellence through diversity.

 Clinical Associate Professor of Laboratory Animal Medicine | Department of Small Animal Clinical Sciences (VSCS)